 To transform HU into bone mineral equivalents an appropriate bone mineral phantom is included in the scan field.

-Phantoms are kind of cross calibrators and help to avoid use of live controls/cadaveric controls and issues associated with them.
+Phantoms are kind of cross calibrators and help to avoid the use of live controls/cadaveric controls and issues associated with them.

 Central Quantitative Computed Tomography